Create a

 Employees and leaders hate performance evaluations.
 Much has been written about this over the past 10 years or more, yet the pain continues in most organizations.
 While the employee (and manager) experience (EX) is clearly poor and needs to be a priority, the core question we should ask is to what extent the problem negatively impacts the most critical talent and business outcomes.
 At Wowledge, our experts continue to “bang the drum” about the criticality of looking at and measuring the impact on outcomes vs. process efficiencies in HR.
 From that perspective, looking into the effects of quality performance management design and execution on desired talent and business outcomes is essential.
 The link between performance management and retention is particularly important given the ongoing labor shortages and employee turnover challenges facing employers across industries and (global) geographies.

 The data from research supports the notion that performance management as a core talent process continues to be broken.
-For example, a recent article in the Washington Post reported that 66% of the employees were strongly dissatisfied with their performance evaluations, and 65% of those surveyed employees felt that the appraisals were irrelevant to the work they performed and the contributions they made.
-It is not only the workers but their managers and HR leaders – one study reported that 95% of managers were dissatisfied with the process, and just less than 90% of HR leaders indicated that their process generates inaccurate performance data.
+For example, a recent Washington Post article reported that 66% of employees were strongly dissatisfied with their performance evaluations, and 65% of those surveyed felt the appraisals were irrelevant to the work they performed and the contributions they made.
+It is not only the workers, but also their managers and HR leaders—one study reported that 95% of managers were dissatisfied with the process, and just under 90% of HR leaders indicated that their process generates inaccurate performance data.
 The fact is that neither employees nor their organizational leaders trust the process to provide useful or trustworthy information that is supposed to guide ever-improving performance across enterprises.

 The purpose of performance management

-Performance management is a core business process designed to guide individual employee’s work efforts, ensuring that those are aligned with the needs and objectives of the business, the assigned function, and the department/team.
-The process, however, encompasses a broader set of elements that provide longer-term guidance for the employee by including goal setting, performance feedback, professional development, and task/project assignments.
-Byproducts of a well-functioning process include a bonding (or “engagement”) to and alignment with the larger organization’s mission, values, and purpose.
+Performance management is a core business process designed to guide individual employees’ work efforts, ensuring alignment with the needs and objectives of the business, the assigned function, and the department/team.
+The process, however, encompasses a broader set of elements that provide longer-term guidance to the employee, including goal setting, performance feedback, professional development, and task/project assignments.
+Byproducts of a well-functioning process include a bonding (or “engagement”) with and alignment with the larger organization’s mission, values, and purpose.
 Performance management and retention are inextricably linked to the employee value proposition.

-When designed and deployed effectively, performance management and retention go hand-in-hand.
+When designed and deployed effectively, performance management and retention go hand in hand.
 Such a process drives employee engagement and retention by supporting successful job performance, connection with and trust in one’s manager, and personal growth through development and advancement.
 It is conceived as a process that optimizes human-to-human guidance and coaching from a more experienced and well-versed expert (the manager) who serves as an omniscient/”all-seeing” presence in the employee’s work life who can provide business context and technical reasons for certain task requirements, work methods, timeframes, and needed outcomes.
-However, regardless of how well the process is supported and enabled by technology, training, tools, job aids, etc., it is still basically a human endeavor, wide open to issues of bias, misperception, interpersonal dynamics, and shortcomings in direct observation and data collection related to daily work performance.
+However, regardless of how well the process is supported and enabled by technology, training, tools, and job aids, it is still fundamentally a human endeavor, wide open to bias, misperception, interpersonal dynamics, and shortcomings in direct observation and data collection related to daily work performance.

 As a result, despite being well-intended, the process is poorly designed and executed in many organizations, leading to breakdowns in the performance management and retention equation.